department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/claim-types/predischarge-claim.md

 <h4 class="highlight">Seriously Disabled?</h4>
 <br>
-<p>1. <a href="/disability-benefits/apply-for-benefits/">Apply for disability benefits</a> even before you're discharged.</p>
-<p>2.
-Consider <a href="/vre/apply-vre/">applying for Vocational Rehabilitation and Employment (VR&amp;E)</a> services immediately, so you can discover any helpful vocational services available to you while you're waiting to be discharged.</p>
+Consider <a href="/vre/apply-vre/">applying for Vocational Rehabilitation and Employment (VR&amp;E)</a> services immediately, so you can discover any helpful vocational services available to you while you're waiting to be discharged.

 </div>
 </div>